twosixlabs/armory-library/README.md

 #### Adversarial Attack Integration

 - Armory currently specializes in evasion attacks.
-Other attack types like poisoning attacks (which compromise training data) are also planned for future releases.
+Other attack types like poisoning attacks (which compromise model training) and model inversion (which infers training data) are also planned for future releases.

 - Attacks are implemented using the Adversarial Robustness Toolbox (ART), which provides standard attacks like Projected Gradient Descent (PGD).
 Users can also implement custom attacks by following Armory’s API.

 #### Defensive Techniques

 - Armory includes defenses that can be applied either before or after model predictions.
 These defenses aim to reduce the impact of adversarial attacks.
-For instance, JPEG compression/decompression filters out adversarial artifacts by removing high-frequency noise from images.
+For instance, the JPEG compression/decompression pre-processing defense filters out adversarial artifacts by removing high-frequency noise from images.
+Post-processor defenses may seek to rectify model outputs in the presence of adversarial inputs.

-- Users can configure pre-processing defenses (applied before model inference) or post-processing defenses (applied after model predictions) within the evaluation pipeline.
+- Users can configure both pre-processing defenses (applied before model inference) and post-processing defenses (applied after model predictions) within the evaluation pipeline.

 #### Pipeline Orchestration and Evaluation